 The answer to both questions is yes.
 While there are different marketing methods and strategies, social media marketing can help hasten, if not peak, the financial progress of any given brand.
 When done right, social media marketing can build brand recall in a span of only a few months.
 With the influx of online businesses, marketing on social media has bloomed tenfold and has established a completely new district in the digital marketing zone.

 Still, social media marketing isn’t exclusive to online businesses.
-Today, almost every company invests time and money to the said digital facet.
+Today, almost every company invests time and money in the said digital facet.
 Despite the growing number of enterprises subscribing to social media marketing services, not everyone joins the bandwagon, and a few business leaders are still reluctant.
 After all, traditional media is still relevant.

 To this, we ask, how much longer will the same non-digital media platforms remain fresh and relatable?
 In an era when people consume what they want when they can, and in their most convenient time, how much longer can traditional media keep luring consumers?